anhdau185/application-infrastructure/docs/auth-service/workflows.md

 ## Production Deployment

-Using Docker containers is way to go when deploying and running a service in a production environment because of the portability and reliability containers bring.
+Using Docker containers is the way to go when deploying and running a service in a production environment because of the portability and reliability containers bring.

 ### On the local machine